Wednesday, November 20, 2024

 Hafeez’s trial leading to his conviction and death sentence was marred by several loopholes, none of which have been duly addressed.
 During the trial between 2013 and 2019, seven judges hearing the case were transferred or distanced themselves from the case, raising questions on the fairness of the trial.

-Hafeez’s counsel Rashid Rehman was gunned down in Multan in 2014 amid a hateful campaign including direct death threats against him by lawyers associated with Barelvi extremist groups.
+Hafeez’s first counsel, Rashid Rehman, was gunned down in Multan in 2014 amid a hateful campaign including direct death threats against him by lawyers associated with Barelvi extremist groups.
 His murder alone was enough to hamper a fair trial, as the extremist groups and lawyers allegedly behind the incident wield significant influence in Multan, where the case was being heard.

 The extremist campaign initiated against Rehman continued even after his murder.
 On May 8, 2014, a day after his murder, unsigned pamphlets were distributed in Multan, saying Rehman met his ‘rightful end’ for trying to save someone who ‘disrespected’ Prophet Muhammad (PBUH).
 “We warn all lawyers to be afraid of God and think twice before engaging in such acts,” the pamphlet had said.